 A short history of the Mornington Sinfonia

-Mornington Sinfonia began its rather itinerant history at least thirty years ago as the Kensington Sinfonia, conducted by Roy Budden (1913-2009).
+Mornington Sinfonia began its rather itinerant history at least thirty-five years ago as the Kensington Sinfonia, conducted by Roy Budden (1913-2009).
 In the orchestra's earliest days, rehearsals were held in Fox Junior School in Kensington, and the orchestra gave three concerts a year in St Augustine's Church, Queen's Gate.

 For many years, the orchestra's first flute was BBC Producer and Presenter Charles Chilton (1917-2013).

 When the school suddenly doubled its hire charges, the orchestra was forced to move to another rehearsal venue - the Working Man's College in Crowndale Road, Mornington Crescent, and at this point the orchestra changed its name to the Mornington Sinfonia.
 The room at the WMC was a rather gloomy basement with a low ceiling and bad acoustics, not liked by the orchestra or its audience, so soon we were on the move again, this time to another junior school in the same area.
 The new school venue also had its problems - local children would break in during rehearsals and shout at us, and the chairs were infant-sized and had to be stacked in fours to make them high enough.
 A cellist fell off her pile of chairs, once, and twisted her wrist.

 After a couple of years we were ready to move on again, this time to St Mark's Church in Regent's Park.
 Here we gave many concerts with some memorable soloists, including several of the Beethoven symphonies and also symphonies by Brahms and Dvorak.
 Although the church had a fine acoustic, some members of the orchestra thought that it was too cold, that the lighting was poor and that it was too far to walk from the tube station.
 Hence the orchestra's most recent move, to its current venue - Our Lady Help of Christians Church in Kentish Town.